fusioncharts/dev_centre_docs/chart-guide/standard-charts/overlapped-column-and-bar-charts.md

 ## Overlapped Column 2D Chart

+An overlapped column 2D chart consists of two or more sets of overlapped columns as seen in the image below:

+{% embed_chartAnatomy overlapped-column-chart.json %}

 In this sample let's create an **Overlapped Column 2D** chart comparing the "Healthcare Expenditure per capita" between public and private sectors.

 To create an **Overlapped Column 2D** chart follow the steps given below: